PhilReedData/HedgeMerge/README.md

 2. Create the database file HedgeMerge.db in SQLite with empty tables.
 3. Load the TASS files into the database.
 For companies, use "Management Firm" lines only.
 4. Load the Eurekahedge files into the database.
+5. Create the View of both characteristics tables together.

 The tables will have these headings.
 The pair `Source, SourceFundID` is the unique primary key in each.
 ### Returns
 `Source, SourceFundID, 1994-01, 1994-02, ..., 2016-12`
-...where Source is TASS|Eureka, SourceFundID is the fund ID given by the Source, and the remaining columns are Return on the given month.
+...where Source is 'T'|'E', SourceFundID is the fund ID given by the Source, and the remaining columns are Return on the given month.

 ### AUM
 `Source, SourceFundID, 1994-01, 1994-02, ..., 2016-12`
-...where Source is TASS|Eureka, SourceFundID is the fund ID given by the Source, and the remaining columns are AUM on the given month.
+...where Source is 'T'|'E', SourceFundID is the fund ID given by the Source, and the remaining columns are AUM on the given month.

+### TASSCharacteristics
+`Source, SourceFundID, [All TASS fields]`
+...where Source is 'T', SourceFundID is the fund ID given by the Source, and the remaining columns are the values for the fields in TASS.
+Used while the date is being imported.

+### EurekeaCharacteristics
+`Source, SourceFundID, [All Eureka fields]`
+...where Source is 'E', SourceFundID is the fund ID given by the Source, and the remaining columns are the values for the fields in Eureka.
+Used while the date is being imported.

 ### SourceCharactaristics
-`Source, SourceFundID, [All TASS fields], [All Eurkea fields]` ...where Source is TASS|Eureka, SourceFundID is the fund ID given by the Source, and the remaining columns are the values for the fields in TASS or in Eureka.
+`Source, SourceFundID, [All TASS fields], [All Eurkea fields]` ...where Source is 'T'|'E', SourceFundID is the fund ID given by the Source, and the remaining columns are the values for the fields in TASS or in Eureka.
 Apart from the first two columns, the table will be half empty (no TASS fields for Eureka funds, and vice versa).
+Formed as a View of a full outer join of  `TASSCharacteristics` and `EurekeaCharacteristics` (strictly, a union of two left outer joins, since SQLite does not have the full outer join function).

 #### MergedCharacteristics
 We will be developing this table as we go along.
 It starts as a reduced version of the SourceCharacteristics: